 There are several types of these films coming in different sizes and slightly different materials.
 Let us try to understand them before getting into the process of scanning.

 35mm Negative Films

 One standard filmstrip of a 35mm film contains a frame of 4 36mm x 24mm frames.
 Each frame is numbered with the number printed on the top or bottom of the frame.
 These frames date back to 1934 which was when they were introduced and became the most popular among the transparencies.

 120 & 220 Negative Films

 Though these are not as popular as its 35mm counterpart, this was introduced even before that, in 1901.
 They are around 60.7mm and 61.7mm wide.
-The spool that holds the negatives were originally made up of wood, later metal and is now available in plastic.
+The spool that holds the negatives was originally made up of wood, later metal, and is now available in plastic.
 They mostly come in the form of rolls that are of the size starting 30 inches and going till 33 inches.